 Pierre Menard was French-Canadian, born near Montreal in 1766.
 In 1792 he arrived in Kaskaskia, the largest town in the Illinois Country.
 He became a wealthy businessman.

-Pierre Menard was a slave-owner but this information is lacking at the site, for instance in the fixed informational signs and in the official state summary of the site.
+Pierre Menard was a slave owner but this information is lacking at the site (as of our visit in 2019), for instance in the fixed informational signs and in the official state summary of the site.
 And an otherwise quite good documentary about Pierre Menard, produced in 1992 by what was then the Illinois Historic Preservation Agency similarly makes no mention of his slaves.
-But archaeologists believe they know were the slave quarters were — see the image below.
+But archaeologists believe they know where the slave quarters were — see the image below.

 Archaeologists believe that the slave quarters were on today’s grass lawn.

 It was slaves who were doing the menial work of his lovely estate.
 In 1810 he had 7 slaves.
 Because he owned slaves prior to Illinois’ statehood in 1818, Menard was permitted to keep them.
-By 1820 he had 13.
-By 1830 he had 22.
+By 1820 he had 13 slaves.
+By 1830 he had 22 slaves.
 He could have emancipated them, but he did not.
 Menard died in 1844.
 Slavery was abolished in Illinois by the Illinois State constitution in 1848.